balena-io/docs/pages/reference/base-images/balena-base-images.md

  - Fedora official images: [https://hub.docker.com/_/fedora](https://hub.docker.com/_/fedora)
  - Alpine official images: [https://hub.docker.com/_/alpine](https://hub.docker.com/_/alpine)

-### Device Architecture Note
+### Choose the right device architecture

 Dockerhub uses a different naming convention for device architecture than balena.
 Use the table below to convert a balena specified architecture to the equivalent architecture listed on Dockerhub.
-To see the architecture for balena-supported devices, check out the [balena Machine names and architecture page](https://docs.balena.io/reference/base-images/devicetypes/).
+To see the architecture for balena-supported devices, check out the [balena Machine names and architecture page](/reference/base-images/devicetypes/).

 As an example, if you are using a Raspberry Pi Zero 2W, the balena machine name page shows the “balena_arch” as “aarch64”.
 In the table below, aarch64 is referred to as  “arm64v8 (ARMv8 64-bit)” on Dockerhub.
 Look out for arm64v8 images to find images compatible with the Raspberry Pi Zero 2W device type.